web site map

 BACKUP

 Backup your important files.
 (Actually, you should do this no matter what operating system you are using.
-You should also test your backups to make sure that they will actually work.)
+You should also test your backups to make sure that they will actually work.
+One of the best ways to test your backup is to try restoring a file.)

 STARTUP